paragpujari/Generative_ai_based_chatbot/README.md

 The above website is of the chat bot made by myself.
 I have asked the chat bot to answer, (‘what is AI?’).
  The chat bot has given the entire answer about AI.

+# CONCLUSION:

+Chatbots have evolved into essential tools for modern communication, transforming the way businesses and individuals interact.
+From their humble beginnings as rule-based systems to their current state powered by advanced AI and machine learning, chatbots have proven their value across industries.
+They offer enhanced customer service, cost efficiency, scalability, and personalization while continuously adapting to user needs.
+As technology advances, chatbots are poised to become even more intelligent and versatile, playing a critical role in shaping the future of digital interactions.